marcelm/cutadapt/doc/ideas.rst

 -  show average error rate
--  In color space and probably also for Illumina data, gapped alignment is not necessary
+-  In colorspace and probably also for Illumina data, gapped alignment is not necessary
 -  use ``str.format`` instead of ``%``
 -  allow to change scores at runtime (using command-line parameters)